Get Relief from Back Pain in San Marcos Today!

 arrow icon

 Back pain can become chronic if it lasts longer than three months.
 Contributing factors include untreated injuries, degenerative conditions, nerve damage, or repeated strain on the spine.
 In some cases, lifestyle factors like a sedentary routine or poor posture can also lead to chronic pain.
+Treating chronic pain often requires a personalized approach and may involve a combination of therapies to effectively manage symptoms and improve quality of life.

 How can I prevent back pain?